European shares hit one-week low, commodity stocks slump

 Aggreko plummeted 12 percent after issuing a profit warning and Spain's Abengoa tumbled 9 percent despite saying it would act to prevent speculative trading on its debt, a day after losses for its bonds, credit default swaps and stocks.

-The FTSEurofirst 300 closed 0.9 percent at 1,564.03 points after falling to 1,562.57, the lowest in more than a week.
-The index fell 2.8 percent this week after gaining in the previous two weeks.
+The FTSEurofirst 300 was down 1 percent at 1,562.72 points by 1522 GMT after falling to 1,562.57, the lowest in a week.
+The index headed for a weaker weekly close after gaining in the previous two weeks.

 Analysts said that the market weakness was mainly due to a sharp decline in commodity stocks and less because of news on Greece, where talks on tying up a new bailout deal failed to start on Friday as had been expected, with officials blaming security worries for delaying the negotiations.

-Some companies got a boost from their positive earnings updates.
-Telecom major Vodafone rose 2.8 percent after results that showed improvements across major markets in Germany and Britain.
+Some companies got boost from their positive earnings updates.
+Telecom major Vodafone rose 3.4 percent after results that showed improvements across major markets in Germany and Britain.

-France's Thales rose 7.5 percent to an all-time high.
+France's defence group Thales rose 6.7 percent to an all-time high.
 Its first-half operating profit rose by a larger-than-expected 18 percent to 473 million euros ($519 million), buoyed in part by a tighter grip on costs in its defence and security business.
-(Additional reporting by Alistair Smout; Editing by Hugh Lawson and Digby Lidstone)
+(Editing by Hugh Lawson)

 * Says recommended a final dividend of INR 1.50/- per equity share Source text for Eikon: Further company coverage: